 How to Research Real Estate Comps

 Describing a property as fully as possible allows for the development of an accurate list of comps.
 These can be pulled together from a number of different sources.
 One is the current market; you can look at listings for similar properties and see how much people are asking for them.
 You should evaluate how long they have been on the market when doing this, and take note of any factors that might be affecting the sale.
-If you notice that an apparently comparable property is much higher than you would expect, dig a little deeper to find out why; maybe the property has some extra features, like green features for example, or maybe the owners are simply expecting too much.
+If you notice that an apparently comparable property is much higher than you would expect, dig a little deeper to find out why; maybe the property has some extras, like green features for example, or maybe the owners are simply expecting too much.

 With this information in hand, you can make a better assessment of how much you should ask for your own property, though it can help to consult a real estate agent and a skilled property assessor.
 You can also use comps in your own house search and price negotiations.
 If you are interested in a home but feel the owners are asking too much, don’t be afraid to furnish your research data as part of your argument when you make an offer below the listing price.